Namikelwa/Bioinformatics-Internship/FutureLearn/R.md

 $ Species : Factor w/ 3 levels "setosa","versicolor",..: 1 1 1 1 1 1 1 1 1 1 .

-Querying and Manipulating Data from Files Using Dedicated Packages in R 23 comments
+## Querying and Manipulating Data from Files Using Dedicated Packages in R

 Querying and manipulating data from existing files Introduction